antonbabenko/pre-commit-terraform/README.md

 ### infracost_breakdown

-`infracost_breakdown` executes `infracost breakdown` command and compare the estimated costs with those specified in the hook-config. `infracost breakdown` parses Terraform HCL code, and calls Infracost Cloud Pricing API (remote version or [self-hosted version](https://www.infracost.io/docs/cloud_pricing_api/self_hosted)).
+`infracost_breakdown` executes `infracost breakdown` command and compares the estimated costs with those specified in the hook-config. `infracost breakdown` parses Terraform HCL code, and calls Infracost Cloud Pricing API (remote version or [self-hosted version](https://www.infracost.io/docs/cloud_pricing_api/self_hosted)).

 Unlike most other hooks, this hook triggers once if there are any changed files in the repository.